Lombiq/Orchard-UIKit/Readme.md

 ## About

-This module contains reusable shapes like text editors, custom style checkboxes, dropdown editors, and potentially more complex editors.
+This module contains reusable shapes like text editors, custom style checkboxes, dropdown editors, and in the future potentially more complex editors.

 ## Documentation

 Add the module to your solution and enable `Lombiq UIKit - Showcase page` feature if you want to check out the currently available shapes.
-You can see them at ~/UIKitShowCase after the feature is enabled.
+You can see them at `~/UIKitShowCase` after the feature is enabled.
 The example code for using these shapes can be seen at *[Views/ShowCase/ShowCase.cshtml](Views/ShowCase/ShowCase.cshtml)*.

 This module contains only those stylings which are needed for these shapes to work.